ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/02-it-starts-with-triangles.md

 * [SpriteEffect](https://www.monogame.net/docs/html/T_Microsoft_Xna_Framework_Graphics_SpriteEffect.html)

-With our triangle, we'll use the `BasicEffect`, which provides a basic rendering pipline.
+With our triangle, we'll use the `BasicEffect`, which provides a basic rendering pipeline.
 Let's add a field for one to our `Triangle` class:

 ```csharp
     /// <summary>